 - Publicity.
 The winner and finalists in each category will be announced in late January 2021 on The Malahat Review's website, Facebook, Twitter, and Instagram.
 All winners will be interviewed, and the interviews will be published on The Malahat Review's website, and in the April 2021 edition of Malahat lite, the magazine's monthly e-newsletter.

 - Publication.
 The winning entry in each category, and only the winning entry, will be published in the spring 2021 issue of The Malahat Review.

 - Payment must be made online through The Malahat Review Store (if you do not have a credit card, you can pay by cheque or money order: see #3 below).

 - Unless you are paying by cheque or money order, you must pay the entry fees before making your submission, since you must include your ORDER # with your submission.

 - If you are unable to pay by credit card, you can mail a cheque or money order (made out to The Malahat Review) in $CAN or $US to The Malahat Review, McPherson Library, University of Victoria, PO Box 1800, Stn CSC, Victoria, BC, V8W 3H5, Canada.

 - If paying by cheque or money order, you must indicate "cheque" or "money order" as required on the submission form.

-- Online payments will not be accepted after 1 November (if you have any problems with such payment, please write to email@example.com).
-Payment by cheque or money order must be mailed with a postmark date of not later than 1 November 2019.
+- Online payments will not be accepted after 8 November (if you have any problems with such payment, please write to email@example.com).
+Payment by cheque or money order must be mailed with a postmark date of no later than 8 November 2020.